Slip Resistance Testing

 • 36+: Low Potential for Slip

-Our team can offer the flexibility to conduct this testing across a diverse range of locations and scenarios.
+We offer our trusted slip resistance testing service across a diverse range of locations and scenarios.
 Our fully mobile pendulum apparatus enables on-site slip testing for surfaces such as baths, shower trays, and floors.

 These services provide comprehensive results prior to the specification of tiles, offering peace of mind regarding the suitability and safety of the chosen materials.